Master Interior Architecture

 Your graduation project consists of two connected layers: the thesis and the anatomical model.
-The thesis should form the foundation of your project, based of language and theoretical research in historical, philosophical, cultural and socio-political sense.
+The thesis should form the foundation of your project, based on language and theoretical research in a historical, philosophical, cultural and socio-political sense.
 The anatomical model is the concrete implementation of your intention and includes all spatial elements.

 The team of lecturers

 The Master works with leading professionals: architects, interior architects, representatives from other fields such as art historians, for maximum connection with current developments, the contribution of their professional knowledge, and professional experience.

 When you successfully completed the programme you will get the degree of Master of Interior Architecture.
 The degree is recognized by the Union of Dutch Interior Architects (bni) and you can register after a two year practise period at the Foundation Architect Register (Stichting Bureau Architectenregister).